EgoHackZero/PRIMAL/README.md

 Reinforcement learning code to train multiple agents to collaboratively plan their paths in a 2D grid world, as well as to test/visualize the learned policy on handcrafted scenarios.

-**NEW**: Please try the [brand new online interactive demo](https://primalgrid.netlify.app/primal) of our trained PRIMAL model!
-You can customize the grid size, add/remove obstacle, add agents and assign them goals, and finally run the model online and see the results.

 ## Table of Contents

 - [Quick Start](#quick-start)